Lincoln Road Roundabout

 How long is the detour through Kimble/Forest hill expected to last now that the closed section of road has changed to what I think is called phase 2?
 And will there be lights or some other traffic control added at Kimble/Wilsey to aid in traffic flow?
 Last time the Lincoln road closure routed through Kimble/Forest hill that intersection saw major congestion and if I'm not mistaken lights were added to help alleviate the issue.
 This would be a City decision (not DTI) as local roads only are affected I think and will need to be addressed before school starts if this phase is expected to extend into October and beyond.

-Chris Collins asked about 1 year ago
+Chris Collins asked over 1 year ago

 Currently, the project is in the Third Phase of the Detour with the entire intersection closed to traffic.
 It is expected that this Phase will continue until late October.